 - OCL Terminology Service: At the core of OCL is a RESTful terminology service, which we rebuilt from scratch to be high performance and scalable.
 On a future post, we will cover the upgraded service in detail.

 - OCL TermBrowser: OCL’s new web interface is called the OCL TermBrowser.
-It is packed with new features, including more intuitive search, – and it supports.
-This includes a customizable interface for searching and visualizing metadata in OCL & SVCM-compatible systems, with lightweight content authoring features.
+It is packed with new features, including more intuitive search and lightweight content authoring.
+The TermBrowser can connect to multiple OCL or SVCM-compatible servers at the same time.

-- OpenMRS Dictionary Manager: The OpenMRS Dictionary Manager client focuses on the workflow of an OpenMRS Implementer who is managing her OpenMRS dictionary within OCL, drawing on concepts & mappings from CIEL, and synchronizing the concept collection as a dictionary on one or more OpenMRS server(s).
+- OpenMRS Dictionary Manager: The OpenMRS Dictionary Manager client focuses on the workflow of an OpenMRS implementer who is managing a concept dictionary using OCL, drawing on concepts & mappings from CIEL, and synchronizing with one or more OpenMRS servers.

 While OCL’s open-source tools are all available to download and install on your own infrastructure, OCL Online is where you can use OCL in the cloud along with the global community and pre-loaded with key terminologies.
 Find out more at openconceptlab.org.